ifdefelse/ProgPOW/README.md

 * Each lane reads `DAG_LOADS` sequential words, using `(lane ^ loop) % LANES` as the starting offset within the entry.
 * The random sequence of math and cache accesses is performed
 * The DAG data read at the start of the loop is merged at the end of the loop

+`prog_seed` and `loop` come from the outer loop, corresponding to a value from a `kiss99` funtion call and the loop iteration number.  `mix` is the array filled by `fill_mix` for the block. `dag` is the bytes of the ethash DAG grouped into 32 bit unsigned ints in litte-endian format.
+On little-endian architectures this is just a normal int32 pointer to the existing DAG.

+`DAG_BYTES` is set to the number of bytes in the current DAG, which is generated identically to the existing ethash algorithm.

+Test vectors can be found [in the test vectors file](test-vectors.md#progPowLoop).

 ```cpp
 void progPowLoop(